openmrs/openmrs-module-htmlformentry/README.md

 Overview
 --------

-The HTML Form Entry allows anyone with basic HTML programming skills and knowledge of the OpenMRS system to create forms.
+The HTML Form Entry allows anyone with basic HTML Programming skills and knowledge of the OpenMRS system to create forms.
 It is an alternative to the Infopath FormEntry module in many, (but not all) cases.

-The key focus of writing forms with this module is that you only have to write HTML (with some special tags for things in the OpenMRS model) and the module will automatically "just know" what to do when the user clicks the submit button.
+The key focus of writing forms with this module is that you have to only write HTML (with some special tags for things in the OpenMRS model) and the module will automatically "just know" what to do when the user clicks the submit button.

-Currently, a form submission creates one encounter for one patient.
+Currently, we have a form submission which creates one encounter for one patient.

 Requirements